jpillora/chisel/README.md

     and private key pair.
 All commications will be secured using this key pair.
 Share the subsequent fingerprint with clients to enable detection of man-in-the-middle attacks (defaults to the CHISEL_KEY environment variable, otherwise a new key is generate each run).

-    --auth, An optional string representing a single user with full access, in the form of <user:pass>.
-This is equivalent to creating an authfile with {"<user:pass>": [""]}.

     --authfile, An optional path to a users.json file.
 This file should be an object with users defined like:
+      {
         "<user:pass>": ["<addr-regex>","<addr-regex>"]
+      }
     when <user> connects, their <pass> will be verified and then each of the remote addresses will be compared against the list of address regular expressions for a match.
 Addresses will always come in the form "<host/ip>:<port>".

+    --auth, An optional string representing a single user with full access, in the form of <user:pass>.
+This is equivalent to creating an authfile with {"<user:pass>": [""]}.

     --proxy, Specifies another HTTP server to proxy requests to when chisel receives a normal HTTP request.
 Useful for hiding chisel in plain sight.

     --socks5, Allows client to access the internal SOCKS5 proxy.
 See chisel client --help for more information.